HamzaYousVision/pot_quantization/README.md

 python main.py
 ```

-To run the experiment by eclusing LayerNorm layer from quantization, please run:
+To run the experiment by exclusing LayerNorm layer from quantization, please run:

 ```
 python main.py --exclude_MVN